-HealthHuts are designed to provide access to an almost unlimited amount of health information and create a nationwide (and eventually global) network of clinics, hospitals,
+HealthHuts are designed to provide access to an almost unlimited amount of health information and create a nation-wide (and eventually global) network of clinics, hospitals, and other forms of patient care.

 HealthHuts are interlinked kiosk-type computer terminals where people can access health related information in an easy to use and intuitive manner.
 They are designed to address the lack of health information, and other health related problems.
 One use of HealthHuts would help users learn what might be wrong with them and how their health problem could be treated.
 Users would describe their symptoms and receive possible health remedies that are available locally and non-locally.
 They would be advised how to prevent their malady as well as how to treat it.
 They would be advised to seek treatment at the nearest clinic if the malady was beyond self-medication.
 Emergency medical information would also be available.